psycopg/psycopg/docs/basic/adapt.rst

 .. autoclass:: psycopg.types.enum.EnumInfo

-   `!EnumInfo` is a `~psycopg.types.TypeInfo` subclass: check its documentation for the generic usage, especially the `~psycopg.types.TypeInfo.fetch()` method.
+   `!EnumInfo` is a subclass of `~psycopg.types.TypeInfo`: refer to the latter's documentation for generic usage, especially the `~psycopg.types.TypeInfo.fetch()` method.

    .. attribute:: labels